Module 1: Climate Change Explained

 Here is the same information about Earth’s long term warming trend in the form of an animated graph.

 All five temperature records show peaks and valleys in sync with each other.
 All show rapid warming in the past few decades; and the last decade has been the warmest.

 - Since 1880, the global average surface temperature has risen about 1.0 degree centigrade.
-1.0 degree may not sound like a lot but it’s unusual in our planet’s recent history.
+1.0 degree may not sound like a lot but it’s highly unusual in our planet’s recent history.
 Earth’s climate record is preserved in tree rings, ice cores, and coral reefs.
 It shows that the global average temperature is stable over long periods of time.
 Small changes in temperature correspond to enormous changes in the environment.
 For example, towards the end of the last ice age, average temperatures were only 5 degrees cooler than today.(1)

-- 15 of the 16 warmest years on record have occurred in this century.
+- 18 of the 19 warmest years all have occurred since 2001, with the exception of 1998.
 If you look again at the graph, you can see that the global temperature starts to rise much more steeply towards the end of the 20th century through to now.
 Experts warn that the record-breaking temperatures of this century show the pace of global warming is speeding up and driving the world’s climate into uncharted territory.